kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

              THEN 'd.Budget Risk'
         WHEN proj.IsActive = 'In Progress' AND GETDATE() > proj.PlannedEndDate
              THEN 'Schedule Risk'
-        WHEN proj.Priority = 'Critical' AND COUNT(DISTINCT ep.e.EmployeeID) < 3
+        WHEN proj.Priority = 'Critical' AND COUNT(DISTINCT ep.EmployeeID) < 3
              THEN 'Resource Risk'
         WHEN proj.IsActive = 'Completed' THEN 'Successfully Delivered' ELSE 'Low Risk'